 Cycle paths are a great public service and you can be mugged anywhere, so we’re not saying you shouldn’t use them, only that it pays to be discerning.

 If a section of a route (cycle path or not) is known to be a hotspot for bike theft, avoid it or take precautions, like riding in a group.

 We would advise against using cycle paths after nightfall too, as they’re quite often unlit and in relative isolation.
 If you must ride your bike at night, it might be best to stick to well-lit, populated road routes.

-If somebody is intent on stealing your bike and they have enough audacity, time and tools, they’ll make it happen.
-Unfortunately, storing your bike outside overnight gives them all the time in the world.
+Storing your bike outside overnight gives potential thieves all the time in the world.
 Not to mention, it could invalidate your insurance.